 Overarching Need - SHMES has a strong in-house system of supports with targeted assistance for those who qualify based on state guidelines.
-While the supports are available for those who qualify, there remains a number of students who are falling short of this state guideline but continue to struggle greatly in the classroom in terms of closing achievement gaps/demonstrating growth in math.
+While the supports are available for those who qualify, there remains a number of students who are falling short of this state guideline but continued improvement is necessary in terms of closing achievement gaps/demonstrating growth in math.

 Root Causes to be Addressed Need for an established set of systems, processes, and procedures which promote academic achievement and growth for all students.
 Fidelity in implementation of Tier 1 instructional practices through the use of the Fayette County Instructional Framework.

 This is a root cause and not a Yes

 contributing cause or symptom

-This is something we can affect Yes
+This is something we can Yes

+affect

 Impacted Programs IDEA - Special Education

 School and District Effectiveness

-Title II, Part A, Preparing, Training and Recruiting High-Quality Teachers, Principals and

-other School Leaders

 Title III - Language Instruction for English Learners and Immigrant Students

-Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth Program
+Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth

-Title IV, Part A - Student Support and Academic Enrichment
+Program

-Others : Tier 1 instruction
+Others: Tier 1 instruction